SPACE RESOURCES (SPRS)

 SPRS591.
 SPACE RESOURCES PROJECT I. 2.0 Semester Hrs.

-This course will provide graduate students in the program with directed team-based project learning by exploring the design, planning, and analysis of missions, processes, systems, science, business, and economics for space resources assessment, extraction, and/or utilization.
-The course will meet formally online once a week for one hour and include a 10-15 minute discussion on relevant design aspects of space mission, processes, and/or systems.
+(I) This course will provide graduate students in the program with directed team-based project learning by exploring the design, planning, and analysis of missions, processes, systems, science, business, and economics for space resources assessment, extraction, and utilization.
+The course will meet formally online once a week for one hour and include a discussion on relevant design aspects of space mission, processes, and/or systems.
 In this regard, it will build on content learned in the Space Resources Fundamentals, Space Systems Engineering, and other courses in the Space Resources Program.
-Students will collaborate in multi-disciplinary teams, typically of up to 5 students.
-Teams will be advised by a course instructor with significant industrial aerospace design experience and supported by faculty affiliated with the Space Resources program from relevant disciplines on campus.
-For teams with students in space resource economics, detailed economic analysis will be incorporated into those projects.
+Students will collaborate in multi-disciplinary teams and will be advised by a course instructor with significant industrial design experience and supported by faculty affiliated with the Space Resources program from relevant disciplines on campus.
+For teams with students in space resource economics, detailed economic analyses will be incorporated into those projects.
 Student teams will prepare a preliminary design, planning and analysis report early in the semester, one interim progress report, and a final report and project presentation.
-16-week online course.
+This is a 16-week online course.

 SPRS592.
 SPACE RESOURCES PROJECT II.
 3.0 Semester Hrs.

-This course will provide graduate students in the MS-NT and PhD programs in Space Resources with an independent design and analysis project.
-This project will be guided by the course instructor and a technical advisor, will enable the student to delve deeply into a particular system related to space resources prospecting, extraction, processing, and/or utilization of the science of potential resources into business and economics cases for space resources .
+(II) This course will provide graduate students in the Masters and PhD programs in Space Resources with an independent design and analysis project.
+This project will be guided by the course instructor and a technical advisor, and will enable the student to delve deeply into a particular system related to the prospecting, extraction, processing, and utilization of potential space resources, as well as business and economics cases in this field.
 As much as possible, projects will be coordinated with industrial or government agency partners who are collaborating with the program.
-The course will involve weekly online meetings where ideas are exchanged and progress discussed within the context of design and analysis principles learned in the prerequisite course.
+The course will involve weekly online meetings where ideas are exchanged and progress discussed within the context of design and analysis principles learned in the prerequisite courses.
 Students will be partnered with a faculty member affiliated with the Space Resources Program.
 The student will prepare a final report and presentation to present to industry collaborators, space resources faculty, and other students in the course.
-The final report and/or presentation as appropriate will be converted to a journal or conference publication and/or presentation and resources from the program will support student costs for publishing and/or presenting the work.
-16-week online course.
+The final report and/or presentation as appropriate will be converted to a journal publication, conference publication and/or research proposal and resources from the program will support student costs for publishing and/or presenting the work.
+This is a 16-week online course.
+Prerequisite: SPRS501, SPRS502, SPRS591.